Saudi-led takeover of Newcastle completed

 Instead the Public Investment Fund (PIF), which will provide 80% of funds for the £300m deal, is seen as separate to the state.

-Because of that, the takeover has passed the Premier League owners' and directors' test.
+The sale went through after the deal passed the Premier League owners' and directors' test.

+The takeover brings to an end Mike Ashley's 14-year spell as Newcastle United owner.

+A Premier League statement said: "The Premier League, Newcastle United Football Club and St James Holdings Limited have today settled the dispute over the takeover of the club by the consortium of PIF, PCP Capital Partners and RB Sports & Media.

 More to follow.